 Loco dei Catecumeni

 Giorgio Massari 1727

-had been since 1557.
-It was an institution that housed slaves and prisoners of war captured during foreign
+The institution cared for slaves and prisoners of war captured during foreign

 central church (San Giovanni Battista) flanked by two blocks of

 accommodation.
-It later became a nursery school, but the complex now houses the Istituto Suore Salesie.
+It later became a nursery school, but now houses the Istituto Suore Salesie.